KxSystems/docs/docs/ref/xrank.md

 Where

--   `x` is an integer
+-   `x` is a long atom
 -   `y` is of sortable type

-returns for each item in `y` the bucket into which it falls, represented as a number from 0 to `x-1`.
+returns for each item in `y` the bucket into which it falls, represented as a long from 0 to `x-1`.

 If the total number of items is evenly divisible by `x`, then each bucket will have the same number of items; otherwise the first items of the result are longer.